EbubekirCiliv/TestAutomationAssignment/README.md

 -Test Reports Locations:

-Cucumber HTML Plugin Reports target -> cucumber-html-reports > overview-steps.html (Right Click and Open in any Browser )
+Cucumber HTML Plugin Reports Result -> cucumber-html-reports > overview-steps.html (Right Click and Open in any Browser )

+Running tests in CI/CD pipeline:

 -In this project I used github actions.(You can have a look at calliope documentation if you want to use other CI/CD tools).